 - Wheat germ

 Although there is currently more evidence on the association between exercise and health conditions such as heart disease, stroke, and cancer, there has been some research on the impact of physical activity on the prostate.
 Based on questionnaires filled out by over 30,000 men in a health follow-up study, researchers discovered a link between exercise and BPH.
 Basically, men who were more active were less likely to get an enlarged prostate.
-They found that even low to moderate exercise, such as walking on a regular basis, could benefit the prostate.
+They found that even low to moderate exercises, such as walking on a regular basis, could benefit the prostate.

 Exercises for prostate gland include Kegels.
 This is a pelvic-strengthening movement that can ease the discomfort of the enlarged prostate as it tightens pelvic muscles and helps control urination.
 The concept may surprise you, since Kegels are normally prescribed for women, especially after childbirth.
-The easiest way for men to do Kegels is to empty their bladder, lie on the floor with their knees bent apart, and tighten the pelvic floor muscles for five seconds, then relax for five seconds.
-They should repeat this 10 to 20 times, three to four times a day.
+The easiest way for men to do Kegels is to empty their bladder, lie on the floor with their knees apart, and tighten the pelvic floor muscles for five seconds, then relax for five seconds.
+They should repeat these 10 to 20 times, three to four times a day.

 Kegel exercises can be difficult to master, but once you get the hang of it, they are easy to incorporate into your daily routine.

 Aerobic and resistance exercises have also proven to be successful for BPH sufferers.
 Swimming, push-ups, and lifting weights are a few examples of resistance exercises.
 They should be done for 30 minutes a few times a week.
 Examples of aerobic exercises include walking, jogging, running, playing tennis, and playing basketball.